ZaddikDev/RobobeatModTemplate/README.md

 - Visual Studio Community 2022 with the .NET desktop development workload
 - A repository using [this template](https://github.com/ZaddikDev/RobobeatModTemplate) or a copy of this repository

-After obtaining all of the requirements above, you first need to install BepInEx into the ROBOBEAT Demo folder.
+After obtaining all of the requirements above, you first need to install BepInEx into the ROBOBEAT folder.
 To do that, I would recommend checking out [this article](https://docs.bepinex.dev/articles/user_guide/installation/index.html).
 After installing it, you need to run the game at least once to generate configuration files and folders.

 ### Downloading the mod's source code